Elliot-Sones/miniGPT/README.md

 This paper introduce the Transformer, relying entirely on an attention mechanisms that allows for significantly more parallelization called [self attention](#key-concepts).

 <p align="center">
   <img src="assets/transformer.png" width="55%" alt="Transformer" />
   <p align="center"><em>Transformer architecture</em></p>
 </p>

-With self-attention, the model can directly relate every position to every other position.
+With attention, the Transformeer model can directly relate every position to every other position.
 This allows the model to relate and "remember" all the words from beofre in a constant number of operations.